pytchlang/pytch-tutorials/blue-invader/tutorial.md

 ### Create Sprite with costumes

-Our first job is to make the `Alien` Sprite, and say what images we want to use for its two costumes:
+We first make the `Alien` Sprite, and say what images we want to use for its two costumes:

 {{< commit create-alien-with-costumes >}}